ElmerCSC/elmerfem/elmerice/UserFunctions/Documentation/Proj.md

 End
 ```

-The definition of the projectd coordinate system must be given in the **Simulation** section:
+The definition of the projected coordinate system must be given in the **Simulation** section:
 ```
 Simulation